vaughnteegarden/slate/source/includes/_howto.md

     }
 });
 ```
-Once there is one or more favorites, use the `FavouriteService.getAll` method to list them.
+Once there is one or more favorites, use the `FavouriteManager.getAll` method to list them.
 The customer will choose a favorite.

 #### 3. Get a list of topup amounts using getProducts
 ``` objective_c